All Episodes

 Wait a minute.

-I where did I see that?
+Where did I see that?

-Uh Snerdley, do I have I think I had that yesterday stack and didn't get to it.
+I think I had that yesterday's stack and didn't get to it.

-That's a uh that's a New York Post story.
+That's a New York Post story.

 Here it is.

-Is Parker threatening a splitzer split?
+Is Parker threatening a Splitzer split?

 New York Post says so.